GEMScienceTools/RUBIC-AI/README.md

 ## 🕵️ Usage modes

 ### 1. Polygon Method
-**Best for:** Create a building stock from well defined area such as a neighborhood, city, and similars
+**Best for:** Create a building stock from well defined area such as a neighborhood, city, and similar

 **Workflow:**
 1. **Set the usage mode**